-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, click on the French flag below to access the original text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 384 pages, 35 €

-Small excerpt from the 4th cover:
+Small excerpt from the back cover: